MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/switch-plans-manually.md

     The subscription that you're moving users from and the subscription that you're moving users to must be listed together.
 If the new subscription isn't there when you first check, try again later.
 Check that both subscriptions are listed under **ACTIVE**.
 [The new subscription isn't listed, or isn't active](#the-new-subscription-isnt-listed-or-isnt-active).

-   **The new Office 365 for business subscription with available licenses**
+   **The new Microsoft 365 for business subscription with available licenses**

     ![The subscription page showing the number of licenses for the new subscription.](../../media/65a73e96-7c95-4daa-b6ec-71a4bf74dda5.png)